XiaoyueHuDev/monorepo-react-webpack/Readme.md

 # A Monorepo Modular React App powered by Webpack code splitting and Yarn Workspaces

-> This project gives you an option of how to configure a monorepo for a modular React App and use webpack to generate a single chunk for each package and lazy load them.
+> This project gives you an option of how to configure a monorepo for a modular React App and use webpack to generate a single chunk for each package.

 Feel free to ask and make PR's 👍